typeorm/typeorm/DEVELOPER.md

 * [Mysql](https://www.mysql.com/) is required to run tests on this platform (or docker)
 * [MariaDB](https://mariadb.com/) is required to run tests on this platform (or docker)
 * [Postgres](https://www.postgresql.org/) is required to run tests on this platform (or docker)
-* [Oracle](https://www.oracle.com/database/index.html) is required to run tests on this platform
+* [Oracle](https://www.oracle.com/database/index.html) is required to run tests on this platform (or docker)
-* [Microsoft SQL Server](https://www.microsoft.com/en-us/cloud-platform/sql-server) is required to run tests on this platform
+* [Microsoft SQL Server](https://www.microsoft.com/en-us/cloud-platform/sql-server) is required to run tests on this platform (or docker)
 * For MySQL, MariaDB and Postgres you can use [docker](https://www.docker.com/) instead (docker configuration is [here](https://github.com/typeorm/typeorm/blob/master/docker-compose.yml))